n132/arbiter_analysis/README.md

 - checkpoit comes from souce: if there is no source for the vul, it should be {}
   - If it's {}, sa_advanced:analyze_one would set "target.source = target.addr"
   - in symbolic execution, call chain would be run_all->run_one->_execute_one-> _create_entry_state+_explore_one
-- The issue's origin is in sa_advanced.
+- The issue's origin is in sa_advanced->_find_source.
 There is a KeyError.
 -